Cascade Volcanoes: 1980 eruption of Mount St. Helens

 The 1980 eruption of Mount St. Helens was one of the most closely studied volcanic eruptions in the arc and one of the best studied ever.
 It was a plinian style eruption with a VEI 5 and was the most significant to occur in the lower 48 U.S. states in recorded history.
 An earthquake at 8:32 a.m. on May 18, 1980, caused the entire weakened north face to slide away.
-An ash column rose 15 miles into the atmosphere and deposited ash in 11 U.S. states.
+An ash column rose 15 mi into the atmosphere and deposited ash in 11 U.S. states.
 The eruption killed 57 people and thousands of animals and caused more than a billion U.S. dollars in damage.
-Over 1.3 km^{3} of tephra was ejected during this eruption.
+Over 1.3 km3 of tephra was ejected during this eruption.

 1914–1917 eruptions of Lassen Peak

 On May 22, 1915, an explosive eruption at Lassen Peak devastated nearby areas and rained volcanic ash as far away as 200 mi to the east.
 A huge column of volcanic ash and gas rose more than 30000 ft into the air and was visible from as far away as Eureka, California, 150 mi to the west.
 A pyroclastic flow swept down the side of the volcano, devastating a 3 sqmi area.
 This explosion was the most powerful in a 1914–1917 series of eruptions at Lassen Peak.